 The Israelites under the command of King Saul were to fight the Philistine army.
 A Philistine giant named Goliath who stood at over nine feet tall came to the front of the Philistine battle line each day for forty days and challenged someone to fight him.
 He mocked and insulted the Israelites and their God.
 No one from the Israelite army dared to take up the challenge for they feared Goliath.

 David was the youngest of Jesse’s twelve sons.
-As instructed by his father, he bring supplies to his brothers who are in the front lines where he hears Goliath mocking God.
-This infuriates David, who then volunteers to fight the giant.
+As instructed by his father, he takes. supplies to his brothers who are in the front lines.
+That is where he hears Goliath mocking God and this infuriates David, who then volunteers to fight the giant.

 What did David see differently?